rustdevbtw/ai-commit/README.md

 `--language`: Specify the language to use for the commit message(default: `english`). e.g. `--language english`

-`--commit-type`: Specify the type of commit to generate.
-This will be used as the type in the commit message e.g. `--commit-type feat`

 `--sign`: Specify whether to sign the commit.
 If set, adds `-s` to `git commit`.

 ## Configuration